Filters

 Sun-damaged skin has the following acute symptoms:

-- Redness of the skin: due to dilated blood vessels
+- Reddening of the skin: due to dilated blood vessels

 - Sunburn: painful, inflammatory reaction of the skin

-Long-term damage from UV radiation leads to photoaging and manifests itself as:
+Long-term damage from UV radiation leads to photoaging and manifests as:

 - Deeper wrinkles and lines: due to the breakdown of collagen and elastin